Wasyl144/weather-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## How to use a program

+Firstable you need a JBryl's API.
+You can fork from there: [JBryl's Backend](https://github.com/jbryl7/weather-app).

+After this you need a .env file which contains a API key and API Calls, I've use a [OpenWeather API](https://openweathermap.org/api).

+## ENJOY :)